GTel Zimbabwe

+The Infinity 9 is the direct predecessor to the Infinity X. It arguably the most popular of all GTel phones.
+The Infinity 9 comes packed with a 6.5-inch display, 13 MP Camera, 3 GB RAM & 64 GB ROM expandable to 256 GB.
+It has dual SIM and a battery capacity of 5000 mAh.

 History

 GTel Zimbabwe was founded in October 2009 as a franchise of G-Tide Mobile International.
 It re-branded to GTel in July 2011.
 GTel Zimbabwe was founded by Chamunorwa Shumba and Cheryl Shumba.
-GTel is headquartered in Harare and Shumba is the founding Chief Executive Officer.
+GTel is headquartered in Harare and Shumba is the founding chief executive officer.

 As of 2015, GTel had one million mobile phone users in Zimbabwe.
 In 2015, the company expanded its operations to Kenya.
 The company released three new phone models in 2018, including the X7 that has wireless charging.